mahmoud-elshahat/FlutterNotes/README.md

 # Notes App

-Colorful notes app written in Flutter that uses sqflite for storage.
+Colorful notes app written in Flutter that uses sqflite for storage and provider for state management.

 ## Features